 Be sure to look for wildflowers that will regrow or reseed themselves each year.
 Otherwise, you will need to sow seeds again if you want to have full-colored flowers from spring through fall (and possibly year-round in warmer growing zones).

-If you’re a fan of blue, you’ll love this piece on adding a splash of color to the garden with native blue wildflowers.
+If you’re a fan of blue, you’ll love this article on adding a splash of color to the garden with native blue wildflowers.

 What’s your favorite low-maintenance landscaping tip?
 Let us know in the comments!